pepstock-org/Charba/readme.md

  * remove `setT(Date)` and `Date getT` methods from `DataPoint` class.
 Use `setX(Date)` and `Date getXAsDate()` instead.
  * rename `getValue` and `getIndex` methods to `getFormattedValue` and `getDataIndex` ones into `TooltipItem` class in order to be aligned with new CHART.JS tooltip item interface.
  * change the return value of `getTooltip` method of `TooltipPluginItem` class, returning now a `TooltipModel` object instead of `TooltipNode`.
  * reduce visibility of `setHidden` method of `Dataset` class and add hidden argument to `Dataset` constructor in order to set the initial visibility.
 To change the dataset visibility, use the `setDatasetVisibility` chart method.
+ * remove `render(UpdateConfiguration)` method has been removed because it is not available anymore on CHART.JS.

 ### Features